FloodZoneMap.org

 Properties in Alameda that are in FEMA Special Flood Hazard Areas (zones A and V) with federally backed mortgages are required to carry flood insurance.

-Even in low-risk zones, flood insurance is recommended — over 20% of NFIP claims come from outside high-risk areas.
+Even in low-risk zones, flood insurance is recommended — from 2014 to 2024, nearly one-third of NFIP claims came from outside high-risk areas.
 Visit FloodSmart.gov for quotes.